satunr/COVID-19/README.md

 7. Total cases (and death) of COVID-19 tested positive individuals (normalized by the population of a state) [7] (filename: source/Data_covid_total.xlsx, feature name: Total Cases, Normalized cases, Total Death, Normalized deaths)

-8. Infected score (scale 0 - 5) and death score (0 - 6) is obtained by normalizing total cases and deaths of a state by the sum of infected and death across all states (feature name: Infected Score, Death Score)
+8. Infected score and death score (scale 0 - 6) is obtained by normalizing total cases and deaths of a state by the sum of infected and death across all states (feature name: Infected Score, Death Score)

 9. Death-to-Infected discrepancy is a feature measuring Death max( Score - Infected Score, 0) (feature name: Death-Infected)

 10. Lockdown type is a feature capturing the type of lockdown in a given state [7, 8] (filename: source/Data_lockdown.csv, feature name: Lockdown)

-11. Day of lockdown is a feature capturing the difference in days between first day of infection to the date of lockdown [9] (filename: source/Data_lockdown.csv, feature name: Day Lockdown)
+11. Day of lockdown is a feature capturing the difference in days between the first day of infection to the date of lockdown [9] (filename: source/Data_lockdown.csv, feature name: Day Lockdown)

 12. Population density is the ratio between the population and area of a region [10] (filename: source/Data_population.csv, feature name: Population, Area, Population Density)